devloos/Portifolio/README.md

 ### HOME

-- clean up experience section and add needed functionality
+- get custom content for experience section
 - footer fix? didnt like how it came out

 - (wait on this) Contact form submission